hoffjager/databases/README.md

 # gamescollection

 I decided to create this repository to display my relational database consisting of my PlayStation & Nintendo video game collections.
+I have earned the Higher Diploma in Data Analytics from ATU Galway, along with the IT Specialist Certificate in Databases from Pearson Vue.
+I thought about my video game collections as a perfect example of implementing my learnings from the course.
+Aspects such as data analysis and compilation can be carried out, in order to discover insights such as pricing & games purchased per year.
-I plan to create the databases with T-SQL and MongoDB, using data I gathered and compiled from Google Sheets.
+I plan to create both databases with Transact-SQL and MongoDB, using all data that I have gathered and compiled from Google Sheets.
-I have set up local databases in Microsoft Visual Studio, then allocated the data into various tables in T-SQL & MongoDB, planning on setting up the databases for remote access soon.
+I have set up local databases in Microsoft SQL Server 2014, and I am planning on setting up the databases for remote access soon.

-# 1: PURCHASE DATES, SPENDING & SAVINGS
+# 1: Purchase Dates, Spending & Savings

-*	How much did all of the video games cost since starting my collection back in 2009?
+*	How much have all video games cost since starting my collection back in 2009?

+2024
+The RPT & CSV files will be created later in 2024 when more data is compiled:
+* Year: Games Purchased, Full Price, Sale Price, Savings
+	* 2024: 6, €284.94, €85.21, €199.73

-YEARS 2009 TO 2023
+2009 - 2023

-    * From dates_years.rpt (on 31st Dec 2023) &
-    * From finances_dates_YEAR.csv (on 31st Dec 2023):
-	* YEAR: GAMES PURCHASED, FULL PRICE, SALE PRICE, SAVINGS
+The RPT & CSV files were created on 31st December 2023:
+	* Year: Games Purchased, Full Price, Sale Price, Savings
 	* 2009: 2, €14.50, €14.50, €0.00
 	* 2010: 16, €145.42, €140.43, €4.99
 	* 2011: 13, €123.36, €91.89, €31.47